-Australia Day is much more than a day off work and a three-day weekend.
-The national holiday signifies the important history of the country.
-It offers you an extra insight into what makes the land down under tick.
-In this guide, we cover everything you need to know about Australia Day and where and how to celebrate it.
+Australia Day is much more than a three-day weekend and a day off from work.
+The national holiday celebrates the country’s important history.
+You’ll gain an insight into how Australia ticks.
+Our guide covers everything you need to know about Australia Day, including where and how to celebrate.

 What is Australia Day?